alexander0038/TDP-Robocup-Tux_3/Tux_3_GO2026_tdp.md

 ## Software

 The software is structured around a high-frequency main control loop running on the ESP32.
 The system separates sensor acquisition, decision logic, and motor control into modular components.
-We got our program-base from the CoRoSoN-Kit (https://github.com/ItzJannis/CoRoSoN-Package_Draft), made by the BohleBots
+We got our program-base from the CoRoSoN-Kit (https://github.com/ItzJannis/CoRoSoN-Package_Draft).

 Key characteristics: